 Storm Safety Tips

 At FPL, safety is a cornerstone of our commitment to customers and employees.
-FPL urges Floridians to be prepared and be aware of potential electrical hazards at all times, especially before, during and after a severe weather event.
-Below are electricity-related tips to keep you and your family safe during hurricane season.
+FPL urges you to be prepared and be aware of potential electrical hazards at all times, especially before, during and after a severe weather event.
+Below are electricity-related tips to keep you and your family safe.

 - If someone in your home is dependent on electric-powered, life-sustaining medical equipment, review your family emergency plan for backup power or make arrangements to relocate when a storm warning is issued.